 Here is an example of an implied contract applied to everyday life.
 An implied contract is formed when a customer enters a restaurant and orders food, for example.
 The restaurant owner has a legal obligation to serve the meal, and the consumer has a legal obligation to pay the prices on the menu.

 If you bring a lawsuit in small claims court to recover money for your services, the court will indeed find that you are entitled to compensation.
 The court would conclude that your and the owner’s acts amounted to an agreement to trade dog walking services for a fee.
-You and the dog owner established an implied-in-fact contract because you walked the dog and got paid for those services provided for the first couple weeks.
+You and the dog owner established an implied-in-fact contract because you walked the dog and got paid for those services provided for the first couple of weeks.
 The facts reveal that the agreement was open-ended, as no one said your services would be terminated after a week.
 Should you go to small claims court for $60?
 More than likely not, but this is a perfect example of how an implied contract functions in a daily setting.

 What is an Implied-in-Fact Contract of an Implied-in-Law Contract?